zenodab-bit/GemsZeno/docs/src/tut_postprocessing.md

 The `PostProcessor` is the binding element between the raw data coming from the simulation's internal loggers and the `ResultData` object.
 It is instantiated with the `Simulation` object and performs some initial operations and joins on the raw data, and stores the results in internal dataframes (`infectionsDF`, `populationDF`, `deathsDF`, `testsDF`, `pooltestsDF`, `quarantinesDF`).
-An exception is the `sim_infectionsDF`-dataframe which only contains infections that happend during the simulation, exluding all initial, seeding infections.
+An exception is the `sim_infectionsDF`-dataframe which only contains infections that happened during the simulation, excluding all initial, seeding infections.
 This example shows how the `PostProcessor`'s internal infections-dataframe is already joined with data from the population-dataframe:

 ```julia